 One group session followed by 6 hours of one-on-one support from a grant-writing consultant

-This unique workshop is designed specifically for artists who have a first draft of an application ready (including their project budget).
-The Vivacité Clinic begins with a group session.
-Afterwards, each participant then receives 6 hours of one-on-one support from an experienced grant-writing consultant.
+This unique workshop is designed specifically for artists who have a first draft of an application ready (including a project description and a project budget).
+Each participant receives 6 hours of one-on-one support from an experienced grant-writing consultant.

 This workshop is open to artists who wish to submit an application to the CALQ’s Vivacité program.
 Offered by the Conseil des arts et des lettres du Québec (CALQ), Vivacité grants are destined for “professional artists and writers who were born outside of Quebec or Canada or who are part of a visible minority group (i.e. of African, Asian, Middle-Eastern, Latin-American descent or who are of mixed origin – i.e. origins that include at least one of the above-mentioned groups”.